Skip to main content Skip to navigation Skip to footer

 rediacc.network_idRepository’s daemon ID2816

-When a container has only rediacc.* labels (no traefik.enable=true), the route server generates an auto-route:
+When a container has only rediacc.* labels (no traefik.enable=true), the route server generates an auto-route using the repository name and machine subdomain:

-For example, a service named myapp in a repository with network ID 2816 and base domain example.com gets:
+For example, a service named myapp in a repository called marketing on machine server-1 with base domain example.com gets:

 Tier 2: traefik.* Labels (User-Defined)